Cyberpunk: Film and television

-Metropolis, one of the earliest cyberpunk films ever made.
+Metropolis (1927) is considered a work of proto-cyberpunk.

 The film Blade Runner (1982) is set in 2019 in a dystopian future in which manufactured beings called replicants are slaves used on space colonies and are legal prey on Earth to various bounty hunters who "retire" (kill) them.
 Although Blade Runner was largely unsuccessful in its first theatrical release, it found a viewership in the home video market and became a cult film.
 Since the movie omits the religious and mythical elements of Dick's original novel (e.g. empathy boxes and Wilbur Mercer), it falls more strictly within the cyberpunk genre than the novel does.
 William Gibson later revealed that upon first viewing the film, he was surprised at how the look of this film matched his vision for Neuromancer, a book he was then working on.
 The film's tone has since been the staple of many cyberpunk movies, such as The Matrix trilogy (1999–2003), which uses a wide variety of cyberpunk elements.
 A sequel to Blade Runner was released in 2017.

 The TV series Max Headroom (1987) is an iconic cyberpunk work, taking place in a futuristic dystopia ruled by an oligarchy of television networks.
 Computer hacking played a central role in many of the story lines.
 Max Headroom has been called "the first cyberpunk television series".
+More recently, the animated series Batman Beyond (1999–2001) is considered a noteworthy example of the cyberpunk genre.

 The number of films in the genre has grown steadily since Blade Runner.
 Several of Philip K. Dick's works have been adapted to the silver screen.
 The films Johnny Mnemonic (1995) and New Rose Hotel (1998), both based on short stories by William Gibson, flopped commercially and critically.
 Other cyberpunk films include RoboCop (1987), Total Recall (1990), Hardware (1990), The Lawnmower Man (1992), 12 Monkeys (1995), Hackers (1995), and Strange Days (1995).
 Some cyberpunk films have been described as tech-noir, a hybrid genre combining neo-noir and science fiction or cyberpunk.